OpenMA/openma-doc/api/nightly/c++/classma_1_1_node.md

     void ma::Node::setProperty ( const  std::string  &  key ,  const  Any  &  value ) [virtual]

-Sets the property *key* with the given *value*.
-The *value* can be an [Any](classma_1_1_any.html) object or a type supported by it (e.g. int, double, std::string,).
+Sets the value of property *key* to the given *value*. *value* can be an [Any](classma_1_1_any.html) object or a type supported by it (e.g. int, double, std::string,).
 In case the property does not exist, or its value is different, or it is removed, the state of the node is set to modified.

 ------------------------------------------------------------------------